Adolf Dietrich

-Adolf Dietrich (November 9, 1877 – June 4, 1957) was a Swiss laborer and one of the most renowned naïve artists and Swiss painters of the 20th century.
+Adolf Dietrich (November 9, 1877 – June 4, 1957) was a Swiss laborer and artist associated with New Objectivity.
+He is one of the most renowned Swiss naïve artists and painters of the 20th century.

 Biography

 Adolf Dietrich was born to poor farmers in the canton of Thurgau as the youngest of 7 children.
 Upon discovering his exceptional graphical talents, his schoolteacher suggested that he become a lithographer.
 His parents, however, refused since he was needed as a farmhand.

 Dietrich lived in the house of his parents, as a bachelor, for the rest of his life.
 Because the small farm provided little income, he had to work as a homemaker and as a day laborer in a local textile mill and in the woods.
 He was only free to engage in drawing and painting on Sundays.
 His first sketchbook dates to 1896, his first paintings to 1900.
 He created his works without any training or examples; but he did heed the advice of passing landscape painters to trust in his powers of observation.

 For years, Dietrich tried without success to have his works shown in public.
 After his works were first shown in Konstanz in 1913, he received some recognition in Germany, where he was associated with the Neue Sachlichkeit movement and called the "German Rousseau".
 Around 1916, he was discovered by art dealer Herbert Tannenbaum, who represented Dietrich until Tannenbaum fled Germany in 1937 due to the rise of the Nazi Party.
 In 1924, Dietrich was able to cease homemaking due to the income provided by the sale of his works in Germany.

 Swiss museums and galleries slowly grew interested in Dietrich, and his international breakthrough came in 1937–1938, when the exposition Les maîtres populaires de la réalité in Paris and Zürich and an exhibition at the Museum of Modern Art in New York City fêted him as the principal representative of naïve art.

 Dietrich retained his modest lifestyle in the face of sudden fame and demand for his works.
 However, he was industrious in marketing the output of the "master painter of Berlingen", as he then called himself.